thanapol2/TriLinear/README.md

 ---

+## 📊 Evaluation

+We provide reproducible evaluation code to compare **TriLinear** against existing TSAD methods across datasets.

+### Metrics:
+We evaluate methods using:
+- **VUS-ROC** (Volume Under the Surface for ROC), Ref: [VUS-ROC](https://proceedings.neurips.cc/paper_files/paper/2024/file/c3f3c690b7a99fba16d0efd35cb83b2c-Paper-Datasets_and_Benchmarks_Track.pdf)

+### Settings:
+- **Unsupervised** methods: Trained on the entire time series.
+- **Semi-supervised** methods: Few-shot learning setup (**trained on 10–20% normal data**).
+- **Reproducibility**: All experiments were conducted on a single NVIDIA RTX 5070 GPU.
+For testing purposes, the environment was also verified on an RTX 2060 GPU.

+### ⚠️ Note
+Some methods may require manual adjustment of hyperparameters based on dataset characteristics.
+Please refer to our supplementary configuration files for details.

+---

 ## 📌 Note

 This version of **TriLinear** does not include encapsulated packaging or modular deployment features.
 A full version will be released after the double-blind review process is complete.